 Memberships & Affiliations

-Past Chair of the Constitutional & Human Rights Section for CBA-NB
+Constitutional and Human Rights Section for CBA-NB – Past Chair

 Select Publications & Presentations